resting spores

 nvps journal:PRELIMINARY REPORT ON STEM AND ROOT ROT OF VIOLA AND PANSY

-... from one to several antheridia.
-There are slight differences in the average diameter of the oospores (or resting spores) (Fig 1.C) developed upon maize extract agar (D-21, E-20, H-19.5 microns). ... are grown upon sterile vegetable matter that is later mixed with garden soil which, after a resting period of five days, is planted with clean Viola seedlings.
-These experiments are merely preliminary to ...
+... average diameter of the oospores (or resting spores) (Fig 1.C) developed upon maize extract agar (D-21, E-20, H-19.5 microns).
+Conidia (asexual spores) (Fig 1.D) of E are ... grown upon sterile vegetable matter that is later mixed with garden soil which, after a resting period of five days, is planted with clean Viola seedlings.
+These experiments are merely preliminary ...

 myweb.tiscali.co.uk